Modern technology is helping the Mediterranean Sea

 It is not only on the beach, you might find something disturbing.
 Imagine you go to the market and see illegal fish for sale or fish that have not reached the required length, like selling baby fish.
 In Jafa, Israel, this App has shown to be a great help.
 Hopefully, it will spread to all countries worldwide.

 Some data on Israel’s marine life

 In Israel, every year, 100.000 endangered marine animals, including sharks and rays, are illegally fished.
 On top of that come at least 2 dolphins and a staggering 3000 sea turtles are harmed annually by fishing activities.
 Because of the many years of over-fishing, Israel has driven its local fish population to near extinction.
 We can say the same for other countries on the Mediterranean Sea.

 When you look at the world, the data is staggering and very sad.

 Surfers, swimmers, fishers and nature lovers filed reports about the hazards and illegal activity they were witnessing on the Israeli beaches, but these reports got kind of lost in the bureaucratic mill.
 Too much paperwork and coming too late to the right spot made this system highly ineffective.

 Sea Watch is created

-Shortly after its launch, a deep sea fishing boat was spotted in the harbor of Haifa.
+Shortly after its launch, they spotted a deep sea fishing boat in the harbor of Haifa.
 It was filled with crates which held the protected round stingrays.
-Using the App to report this incident the Rangers from the Israel Nature and Parks authorities promptly arrived on the scene.
+Using the App to report this incident, the Rangers from the Israel Nature and Parks authorities promptly arrived on the scene.

 The App helps with saving turtles.
 Recently a baby turtle with a piece of ghost fishing net around its neck was washed ashore where surfers found it.
 Using the App, a ranger appeared promptly and took the baby turtle to the Sea Turtle Rescue and Rehabilitation Center.
 The baby turtle was baptized by the name of Michelangelo, is recovering well, and soon will be returned to the sea.